academy-agents/academy/docs/guides/llm.md

 ## LLM as an Orchestrator (Agents as Tools)

-Language models can be used as the central coordinator in the workflow, where they are used to pick which agents to invoke.
-In Academy, this means that the language model needs to (1) be wrapped in an agent, and (2) needs to be able to invoke actions on other Agents.
+A language model can be used as the central coordinator in a workflow, where it is used to pick which agent(s) to invoke.
+In Academy, this means that the language model needs to be (1) wrapped in an agent, and (2) able to invoke actions on other Agents.

-You can wrap an action invocation as a Tool call from a multi-LLM orchestration framework (i.e. Lanchain or pydanticAI).
-For instance:
+You can wrap an action invocation as a Tool call from a multi-LLM orchestration framework (e.g., LangChain or pydanticAI).
+For example, see the following code from [the LLM example](https://github.com/academy-agents/academy/tree/main/examples/06-llm):

 ```
 from academy.handle import Handle